top of page

 The Town’s Role in the Development Process:

-The Town Council is doing everything we can to set rules, regulations, and processes that ensure new development is acceptable to our community.
-All projects (including Builder’s Remedy, SB 330, and Density Bonus applications) will still go through the town’s permitting process.
-Staff will still assess the projects in all the ways that state law permits, including assessing objective design and architecture standards.
 However, under new state regulations, developers have the opportunity to use state laws to waive certain development standards that would normally apply.
 While we will continue to do everything possible to ensure development projects are appropriate for our town, because of the changes to state law, the Town of Los Gatos’ hands are likely to be tied when it comes to some aspects of the development.
-You can also view this presentation from the Town of Los Gatos outside legal counsel about the current legal framework around housing law for cities in California.
+You can also view this presentation from the Town of Los Gatos outside legal counsel to better understand the specifics of what this means.
+In short, the current legal environment regarding housing law for cities in California gives preference to the desires of developers and removes control from municipalities.
 I share more information on this topic under "Resources" below.

 Your Role in the Development Process:

 The advice I have been giving to individuals when I speak to them about how to best influence the development process is to approach the developer with 2 to 3 specific, well-thought-out aspects of the proposal that you would like to see changed.
-I have seen this method work several times in the past few months.
+I have seen this method work several times in the past months.
 In my experience, this approach has been much more successful in improving the end outcome than simply saying “no, I don’t want anything built.”
 Starting at “no” leaves little room for compromise, and frankly, developers can and will ignore you.
-Residents will, of course, still have the opportunity to speak at Planning Commission and Town Council meetings during development hearings, but the most impactful time to get involved is likely to be directly to developers early in the process.

 Myths and Misconceptions:

 I’d also like to dispel some myths and misinformation that I have heard about how we got here.
 I have seen posts online and an op-ed in the paper claiming that the town is receiving these proposals because certain Councilmembers support unconstrained growth or don’t care about the character of the town.
 This is not accurate.
+My top priority after being elected to the Town Council was passing a certified housing plan.

-I believe the Town Council is now largely on the same page and is united in the goal of bringing the best new developments possible to our community.
+I believe the Town Council is now largely on the same page and is united in the goal of bringing the best possible new developments to our community.
 Reasonable minds can disagree about the best way to approach these housing challenges, but I do feel an obligation to explicitly state that I have always tried to protect Los Gatos from development that is out of step with the character of our community and I will continue to do so.

 Resources and More Info: